 We expect to continue incurring significant losses as we continue with our research and development programs and to incur general and administrative costs associated with our operations.
 The extent of funding required to develop our cell therapies is difficult to estimate given the novel nature of our cell therapies and their un-proven route to market and we may not have anticipated all the costs required to meet our planned objectives.
-As of December 31, 2021, the Company had cash and cash equivalents of \$149.9 million, marketable securities of \$219.6 million, and stockholders' equity of \$205.0 million.
-We expect to use these funds to advance and accelerate the clinical development of our cell therapies, to further develop and enhance our manufacturing capabilities and secure a commercially viable manufacturing platform for all of our cell therapies, to advance additional cell therapies into preclinical testing and progress such cell therapies through to clinical trials, to support commercialization for ADP-A2M4 and to fund working capital, including for other general corporate purposes.
-We believe that our cash and cash equivalents and marketable securities will be sufficient to fund our our operations, based upon our currently anticipated research and development activities and planned capital spending, into early 2024.
+As of December 31, 2022, the Company had cash and cash equivalents of \$108.0 million, marketable securities of \$96.6 million, and stockholders' equity of \$81.9 million.
+We expect to use these funds to advance and accelerate the clinical development of our cell therapies, to further develop and enhance our manufacturing capabilities and secure a commercially viable manufacturing platform for all of our cell therapies, to advance cell therapies through preclinical testing and progress such cell therapies through to clinical trials, to support commercialization for ADP-A2M4 and to fund working capital, including for other general corporate purposes.
+We believe that our cash and cash equivalents and marketable securities will be sufficient to fund our operations, based upon our currently anticipated research and development activities and planned capital spending, into early 2025.
 This belief is based on estimates that are subject to risks and uncertainties and may change if actual results differ from management's estimates.
 Our expenses may increase significantly in the event of any of the following:

-- any requirement to outsource manufacture of our cell therapies to third parties, or acquire additional raw materials to support manufacture in the event of any inability to manufacture at our own facilities; - any requirement to conduct additional or further clinical trials or to treat additional patients to satisfy the regulatory authorities that a cell therapy is safe or that it is efficacious and can be approved for marketing or to proceed to the next stage of development; - any requirement to vary, change or amend our current manufacturing processes; - third party litigation, including patent litigation, being brought against the company; - a requirement to pay any third party upfront, milestone, royalty or other payments in order to continue to develop or commercialize any of our cell therapies; - a requirement to create additional infrastructure to support our ongoing operations, including future commercialization efforts; - any inability to recruit patients to our clinical trials on a timely basis necessitating the need to open additional clinical sites or otherwise enable increased recruitment; - any unplanned capital expenditure including any requirement to increase or enhance manufacturing capability or invest in additional manufacturing facilities; - · changes in the timing on when we receive payments from our third party collaborators, including GSK and Astellas; or - inability of third parties to provide critical supplies on a timely basis necessitating alternative or additional third party supplies to be put in place.
+- any requirement to outsource manufacture of our cell therapies to third parties, or acquire additional raw materials to support manufacture in the event of any inability to manufacture at our own facilities; - any requirement to conduct additional or further clinical trials or to treat additional patients to satisfy the regulatory authorities that a cell therapy is safe or that it is efficacious and can be approved for marketing or to proceed to the next stage of development; - any requirement to vary, change or amend our current manufacturing processes; - any requirement to materially vary any ongoing clinical trial protocol; - third party litigation, including patent litigation, being brought against the company;

+- a requirement to pay any third party upfront, milestone, royalty or other payments in order to continue to develop or commercialize any of our cell therapies, including our allogeneic cell therapies; - a requirement to create additional infrastructure to support our ongoing operations, including future commercialization efforts; - any inability to recruit patients to our clinical trials on a timely basis necessitating the need to open additional clinical sites or otherwise enable increased recruitment or to extend the duration of such trials; - faster than expected recruitment of patients in our clinical trials necessitating recruitment of additional resources to ensure cell therapies can be manufactured and provided to patients; - any unplanned capital expenditure including any requirement to increase or enhance manufacturing capability or invest in additional manufacturing facilities; - changes in the timing on when we receive payments from our third party collaborators, in particular Genentech; - business activities and negotiations including agreements with third parties for collaborations, combinations, mergers or acquisitions which do not execute or finalize on suitable terms or do not complete as expected including the transaction for combination with TCR2 Therapeutics Inc; or - inability of third parties to provide critical supplies on a timely basis necessitating alternative or additional third party supplies to be put in place.